This topic describes how to create a sync node to export data from MaxCompute to a MySQL data store.

-- Log on to the DataWorks console as the workspace administrator.
-In the left-side navigation pane, click Workspaces.
-On the Workspaces page, find the target workspace and click Data Integration in the Actions column.
+- In the top navigation bar, select the region where the target workspace resides.
+Find the target workspace and click Data Integration in the Actions column.

 - On the page that appears, click Connection in the left-side navigation pane.
 The page appears.

 - On the Data Source page, click Add a Connection in the upper-right corner.

 - In the Add data source dialog box, click MySQL in the Relational Database section.